-All in all, for edupreneurs with relatively simple course creation needs – and particularly those relying heavily on video – Teachable is a great option.
+All in all, if you are a course creator who wants to sell online courses and you have relatively simple course creation needs – and particularly those relying heavily on video – Teachable is a great option.
 I find the platform easy to use and the end user experience very good.
-At the professional level (currently $99 per month), Teachable offers the range of features that most solo edupreneurs or small businesses will need for successfully creating and selling online courses and the pricing is on par with similar platforms in the space (e.g., Thinkific)
+At the professional plan level (currently $99 per month, billed annually), Teachable offers the range of features that most solo edupreneurs or small businesses will need for successfully creating and selling online courses and the pricing is on par with similar platforms in the space (e.g., Thinkific)

 Frequently Asked Questions